labanskoller/hackeriet_blog/_posts/2019-04-08-mojolicious-executing-code-with-url_escape.md

 die()
 ```

-Let's wrap `die()` in a code subpattern and add some stuff to both sides of it to make it compile, and match.
+Let's wrap `die()` in a code subpattern and add some stuff to both sides of it
+to make it match and compile.

 ```perl
 '\w](?{die()})|[a'